rsmmr/hilti/doc/dev-exec-model.rst

        any standard convention), ref-counting semantics must be defined individually (though it's usually best to follow the above wherever possible to avoid confusion).

+    7. Composite objects storing references to garbage collected objects must ``ref`` and ``unref`` as appropiate.

+       Note that tuples are tricky here as they are a value type.
+We hardcode the login in :hltc:`CodeGen::llvmRef` and
+       :hltc:`CodeGen::llvmUnref`.

 .. note:: These conventions generates more updates than necessary.
 We should be able to add an optimization pass later that removes a